For Reasons Unknown: Critical

 The song received positive reviews from music critics.
 Billboard said of the track, "this synth-free rocker opens with ominous multitrack vocals and grinding fuzz guitars and builds to a huge pop chorus as Flowers dances on the edge of a relentlessly pumped groove."

 Music video

 The video was premiered in the UK on May 18, 2007 and was shown on the International Music Feed and MTV Two as well as various other UK music channels.
 The video was shot in black-and-white, and has already premiered on MuchMusic in Canada.
 The video premiered on Australian music channels on August 3, 2007.

 Chart performance

 It became one of their lowest charting singles in the UK to date, peaking at #53 on July 1, 2007, spending only one week in the UK Top 75.
 This song was #78 on MTV Asia's list of the Top 100 Hits of 2007.
-Singer Brandon Flowers has stated that they did not "promote" the single like previous ones, stating four singles for the album was too much, and said he wished they hadn't released Bones as a single.
+Frontman Brandon Flowers has stated that they did not "promote" the single like previous ones, stating four singles for the album was too much, and said he wished they hadn't released "Bones" as a single.